variantstudios/baspartsales.com/pages/about/index.md

   page_description: 'We are the world’s largest internet based platforms for selling general aviation airframe, both new and used, engine and avionic suppliers.'
 ---

 BAS Part Sales, LLC is a sister company to the very high regarded Beegles Aircraft Service, INC, all located in Greeley, CO.
 BAS has been a separate entity and established since 2012 and going strong today.
-With our small staff of 6 employees you are sure you will get the proper attention you need in a timely manner.
+With our staff of 15 employees you are sure you will get the proper attention you need in a timely manner.

 We are the world’s largest internet based platform for selling general aviation airframe, both new and used, engine and avionic suppliers.
 Today we currently utilize, eBay, Partsbase, Controller, Facebook, Google, etc. You can always drop the mouse and pick up the phone and talk to our friendly, knowledgeable sales staff Monday thru Friday 7:30- 4:00.
+You might even catch Matt after 4:00.
+Give us a shout!

 &nbsp;

-625 Airport Road
-<br>Greeley, CO 80631
+625 Airport Road<br>Greeley, CO 80631

 Telephone: [(970) 313-4823](tel:9703134823)